binkley/sproingk/README.md

 * Unit test with Boot 1.4 features
 * Integration test with Boot 1.4 features
 * Shows git details with actuator `/info` endpoint
-* Example of REST batch round trip
+* Example of REST batch round trip with status

 ## Other features